-Tim Heath of Katnook Estate says: “For a nice night out, head to Pipers of Penola, voted South Australia’s best country restaurant for several years in a row.
-If you're after a break away from the wines, visit the World Heritage-listed Naracoorte Caves.
+Tim Heath of Katnook Estate says: “For a nice night out, head to Pipers of Penola, one of South Australia’s best regional restaurants.
+If you’re after a break away from the wines, visit the World Heritage-listed Naracoorte Caves.

 Bruce, Mal, Dan and Michael of Redman say: “The Coonawarra Tea Night, held on the last Friday of each month at the Coonawarra Hall, is a great way to get to know the locals and mingle with winemakers.
-BYO salad to share and corkage is $5.”
+Corkage is $5.”

-Peter Weinberg of Brand’s Laira says: “Discover some of the region's best wine and food while taking in the landscape on the Coonawarra Wineries Trail.
-Stop for lunch at Ottelia, or for the ultimate farm-to-fork experience try Maruya Station.
+Peter Weinberg of Brand’s Laira says: “Discover some of the region’s best wine and food while taking in the landscape on the Coonawarra Wineries Trail.
+Stop for lunch at Ottelia, or try Maruya Station’s wagyu beef steakhouse.
 The National Park and the Blue Lake of Mount Gambier are also worth a look.”

 Kate Goodman of Penley Estate says: “While visiting Coonawarra, be sure to check out a few other wineries: Patrick of Coonawarra, Redman and Balnaves, to name a few.
 If you’re after a slightly different experience, Bellwether has a fantastic ‘glamping’ set up, as well as some furry friends who’d love a pat!”

-Bruce Gregory and Michael Marcus of Majella say: “Visit one of our local restaurants: Hollick upstairs, Ottelia, Pipers of Penola and the Mayura Tasting room are all great.
-There are also two top-notch pubs in Penola, the Heywards Royal Oak and The Prince of Wales.
-To kick-start your day, visit a cafe such as DiVine, Vintage, or Lido & the Coonawarra store.
+Bruce Gregory and Michael Marcus of Majella say: “Visit one of our local restaurants: Upstairs at Hollick, Ottelia, Pipers of Penola and the Mayura Tasting Room are all great.
+To kick-start your day, visit a cafe such as diVine, Vintage, or the Coonawarra Store.
 The historic Yallum Park is also a must-see.

 Find everything you need to know about Coonawarra in our essential guide.